-4. Now, the organisation works to protect children all around the world.
-They provide food, clothes and medicines to children in countries where there are wars or disease outbreaks (such as Ebola or Zika-Virus).
-They help when a disaster such as an earthquake destroys villages or towns as happened in Nepal or in Indonesia or when hurricanes hit such as in the USA or in Haiti or in conflict regions such as in Somalia.
+4. The organisation works to protect children all around the world.
+They provide food, clothes and medicines to children in countries where there are wars or disease outbreaks (such as Ebola, Birdflu, Covid-19, or Zika-Virus).
+They help when a disaster such as an earthquake destroys villages or towns as happened in Turkey, Nepal or in Indonesia or when hurricanes hit such as in the USA or in Haiti or in conflict regions such as in Somalia.

 5. UNICEF Facts: The organisation works in 190 countries so they can reach children in danger.
 There are many wars, violence or diseases affecting children around the world every day.

 6. The basis of their work is the United Nations Convention on the Rights of the Child.
 Read more about this convention below.

 7. UNICEF is supported by donations of governments, charities and foundations and private persons.
 The global organisation has a network of 36 national committees, of these UNICEF USA is the oldest organisation.
 They work with many partners and volunteers as they need to collect big amounts of money to help the many children in danger or in need.
 Therefore they run fundraising drives to collect money that they then give to disaster relief projects, medical care and educational programmes.